 There are two ways to follow someone on their LinkedIn profile page.
 They will either have a blue Follow button instead of a Connect one if they have set it up as their default call-to-action method, or you will need to click the More… button and select Follow from the drop-down menu.
 The user will then receive a notification that you have started following them.
 Although it’s unlikely you would reach the limit, it’s important to be aware that LinkedIn users are able to follow up to 5,000 people who aren’t connections.

-Top Tip: LinkedIn has a 299-character limit for connection requests so it’s important that your message is clear and succinct.
+Top Tip: LinkedIn has a 300-character limit for connection requests so it’s important that your message is clear and succinct.
 Rather than going in for the hard sell you should let them know why they would benefit from your connection and tailor this using information you have found from their profile or posts.
 Including a question in your message will also increase the likelihood of response.
+And don't forget, LinkedIn has a 100 a week limit on sending connection requests, and it is recommended that you don't send more than 20 a day to avoid being penalised.

 2: Share relevant content and invite conversation